deevxcoder/LuckySevenSync/replit.md

 # Overview

-KingGames is a real-time multiplayer casino gaming platform built with React, Express, and Socket.io.
+FunRep is a real-time multiplayer casino gaming platform built with React, Express, and Socket.io.
 The platform features multiple games including Lucky 7 (a card betting game) and Coin Toss.
 Players join synchronized game rooms where they can place bets before a countdown reveals the result.
 The application features a comprehensive betting system with virtual chips, user authentication, game history tracking, and immersive audio/visual effects.

 # Recent Changes